ACP LAB

 ResearchGate | LinkedIn

 Robert Sall received his PhD in Human Factors and Applied Cognition from North Carolina State University in 2020.
 In the most general sense, his research uses theoretical cognitive science to solve real-world lapses of human attention and visual perception.
 Specifically, this work focuses on (1) reducing cognitive errors in diagnostic radiology, and (2) improving the attentional capacities of drivers across the lifespan.
-Bobby is now a Human Factors Scientist at Royal Caribbean exploring human factors in leisure activities.
+Dr. Sall was a Human Factors Scientist at Exponent and a Product Research Manager at Royal Caribbean.
+He is now a Senior Human Factors Researcher at J. S. Held.

 Picture